Letter R Guide

 Tag/Handstyle

-Do: Lock the stem and shoulder first, then drive one confident leg so the R reads fast without turning into a loose K or P.
+Do: Place the stem and shoulder first, then kick the leg out with one confident angle so the letter reads fast and clean.

-Avoid: Avoid flicking the leg out too early or too wide; an uncontrolled exit makes the R feel messy and unstable.
+Avoid: Do not whip the leg out too early or too wide; once it starts behaving like decoration, the whole R looks loose.

 Open Tag/Handstyle